 All child nutrition staff should be trained to read product labels and recognize food allergens.
 Because food labels change from time to time, child nutrition staff should check labels for peanut and peanut ingredients for every product each time it is received.
-It is recommended that labels be maintained for a minimum of 24 hours for every product served to a child with food allergies in case of a reaction.
+The Centers for Disease Control and Prevention (CDC) recommends that labels be maintained for a minimum of 24 hours for every product served to a child with food allergies in case of a reaction.
 If a food item is saved as leftovers, the label should be kept for 24 hours after the product is completely used up or discarded.